HAKORADev/VODER/Guide.md

 If you need multiple voices, use dialogue mode.
 This is not optional advice — it's how VODER is designed to work.
 Trying to work around dialogue mode by:

-- Loading multi-speaker audio and hoping for the best
+- Loading multi‑speaker audio and hoping for the best
 - Manually stitching together separate TTS+VC outputs
-- Using voice conversion on multi-speaker audio
+- Using voice conversion on multi‑speaker audio

 ...all of these produce worse results than simply using the dialogue system that's built specifically for this purpose.

 **Dialogue Planning:**

 1. Write your script with character names
-2. Gather reference audio for each character (10-30 seconds each)
+2. Gather reference audio for each character (10‑30 seconds each)
-3. Assign references to characters in the GUI
+3. In GUI: load references, assign via dropdowns
+4. In CLI: provide references via repeated `target` parameters or interactively
-4. Generate dialogue in one operation
+5. Generate dialogue in one operation
-5. Review and iterate if needed
+6. Review and iterate if needed

 **Character Consistency:**

 Once you've assigned a voice reference to a character, keep using the same reference for that character throughout the project.
-Changing references mid-dialogue creates inconsistent results.
+Changing references mid‑dialogue creates inconsistent results.

 ### Using Same Audio Source